A Mental Model of LLMs for Engineers Who Crave Simplicity Instead of Hype

 Senior engineers responsible for designing systems that incorporate LLMs.

-• Reason about randomness, decoding, and nondeterminism
+• Reason about randomness, decoding, and nondeterminism, so that you can build better systems around the LLM

 Startup Founders